 Inflatable hot tubs are lighter than portable hot tubs and therefore easier to transport.
 Installation is simple; just inflate the hot tub with the motor that comes with it and fill with water.
 The primary benefit of an inflatable hot tub is the ease with which it can be transported and used in multiple locations.
 Inflatable hot tubs can also save money in maintenance costs, because they are not continuously filled with water and therefore don’t need to maintain a constant water temperature.

 Typical cost: Portable hot tubs are more budget-friendly upfront than permanent hot tubs.
-They generally run about $1,000-2,000.
+They generally run about $1,000 to 2,000.

 Wood-burning hot tubs use the heat from a flame instead of an electrical motor to heat the water.
 Like inflatable and portable hot tubs, they are free-standing and don’t even require access to an outlet, saving money on energy costs.
 Depending on the design, many wood-burning hot tubs won’t be continuously filled with water, so this type of hot tub will cost less in cleaning and water treatment chemicals as well.
 Unless you have access to a ready supply of free firewood, remember to account for the added cost of buying logs to burn or the fuel/time to cut them yourself.
 Wood-burning hot tubs are not as popular as the other three options, because the limitations of the design make it harder to control the temperature or include a jet system.